By Molly Patrick

 My mom’s door opened and they locked eyes.
-My mom in her towel (though she says it was a “bath sheet” whatever that is but dad says it was a “towel”) and wet hair and my dad, shirtless, tanned and flowing blonde hair.
+My mom in her towel (she says it was a “bath sheet” whatever that is, but dad says it was a “towel”) and wet hair and my dad – shirtless, tanned and flowing blonde hair.

 They stood there, gazing at each other for what seemed like eternity, both smitten and completely in love with one another, having never said a word.

 After they stopped drooling at each other, my mom got dressed and promptly crawled through a window in his apartment unit and unlocked the door for him (I guess she wanted to be his neighbor).
-They have been in love ever since.
+They’ve been in love ever since.

-Here’s a truffle recipe for you to share with your sweetie (or make it for yourself if you’re flyin’ solo this year!).
+Here’s the raw vegan cacao truffles recipe for you to share with your sweetie (or make it for yourself if you’re flyin’ solo this year!).
 I gave my dad this recipe last week and he made them for my mom.
-If he can do it, you can do it (trust me.
+If he can do it, than you can do it (trust me.
 The man’s specialty is toast).

-Make it with love and it will taste even sweeter (because food made with love tastes better and If you don’t believe me, read Like Water for Chocolate.
-Actually, you should read Like Water for Chocolate anyway because that book is awesome).
+Make it with love and it’ll taste even sweeter (because food made with love tastes better and if you don’t believe me, read Like Water for Chocolate.
+Actually, you should read Like Water for Chocolate anyway, because that book is awesome).